jayat-ab/gha-workflow-visualizer/README.md

 ---

 **Contributions welcome!**
-Feel free to open issues or pull
+Feel free to open issues or pull requests.